nsg-ethz/p4-learning/exercises/07-Count-Min-Sketch/README.md

 #### Dimensioning

-In today's lecture you have learned that a count-min sketch hold the following properties:
+In today's lecture you have learned that a count-min sketch holds the following properties:

    1. The estimated count value will be the same as the real or bigger.
    2. The error will be not bigger than `real_count` + ϵ*η with probability 1 - δ.
 Where ϵ is the error factor, η is the number of